kyma-project/btp-manager/docs/testing.md

 ```

 ### Filtering labels
-You can use `gingko` library labeling features to filter which tests specs are to be executed
+You can use the Ginkgo library labeling features to filter which tests specs are to be executed.
-(for details see [Spec Labels](https://onsi.github.io/ginkgo/#spec-labels) in ginkgo documentation).
-In order to use labels for filtering
+For more details, see [Spec Labels](https://onsi.github.io/ginkgo/#spec-labels) in ginkgo documentation.
+To use labels for filtering,
-you need to instrument the test nodes (`Describe`, `It`, `When` et al.) in `./controllers/btpoperator_controller_test.go` with labels e.g.:
+you need to instrument the test nodes (`Describe`, `It`, `When` et al.) in `./controllers/btpoperator_controller_test.go` with labels, for example:
 ```go
 	Describe("Provisioning", Label("test-provisioning", "smoke-test"), func() {
 ```